owl73/westmarch-landol/class/adept/musketeer.md

 day, putting some extra oomph and show into it strictly for entertainment value.

-### B: Bayonet
+### B: Duelist’s Repost

-Whenever you use your musket as a melee weapon, you can inistead stab with a bayonet for piercing for 1d8 damage.
+Musketeers may parry melee attack and immediately repost.
+Once each round if you defend against a melee attack you may repost, making a free attack but using your defense stat as your Attack stat.

 ### C: Musketeer’s Vogue